Spread Betting Shares UK

 - However, you applied leverage of 1:4 – so your £100 profit is boosted to £400

 At first glance, it might appear that applying leverage to all of your spread betting shares UK trades is a no-brainer.
-After all, you can amplify the size of you’re potential gains.
+After all, you may amplify the size of you’re potential gains.
 However, leverage will also do the same for your losses – so make sure you understand the risks involved.

 But, when you trade shares spread betting markets – the underlying instrument will come with an expiry date.
 When the market does expire, your position will be closed by the broker.
 This is why spread betting shares UK is conducive for short-term speculation and not long-term investing.